yuvarajvasam/Kaizen-QBS/TROUBLESHOOTING.md

 - Go to your Vercel dashboard
 - Navigate to Functions tab
 - Check for any error logs
-- Look for Puppeteer or API-related errors
+- Look for API-related errors

 #### 5. Common Causes of 404 Errors